top of page

 ABOUT

-Geddy Warner is a singer, voice teacher, and researcher based in New York City currently pursuing a PhD in Performance, Composition and Voice Research at New York University.
+Geddy Warner is a Vocologist, singer, voice teacher, and researcher based in New York City currently pursuing a PhD in Performance, Composition and Voice Research at New York University.
 Geddy is a graduate of the NYU Steinhardt Master of Music Program in Classical Vocal Performance with an additional Advanced Certificate in Vocal Pedagogy.
 He also received his Bachelors in Music from NYU and was the recipient of the Presser Scholar Award for Academic Achievement and Leadership.

-Geddy is a member of Dr. Aaron Johnson's Voice Lab at NYU Langone and has assisted in research projects that have been presented at the Pan American Vocology Association 2022 Symposium in Minneapolis, and the 2022 ASHA Fall Voice Conference in San Francisco.
+Additionally, Geddy is a member of Dr. Aaron Johnson's Voice Lab at NYU Langone and has assisted in research projects that have been presented at the Pan American Vocology Association 2022 Symposium in Minneapolis, and the 2022 ASHA Fall Voice Conference in San Francisco.

-As avid and well-versed performer, Geddy has also been active in the operatic circuit both locally, and internationally.
+As an avid and well-versed performer, Geddy was also active in the operatic circuit both locally, and internationally.
 With a focus on text driven communication and finding truth within a character, Geddy has been afforded the opportunity to perform leading Tenor roles such as Tamino in Die Zauberflöte, Frederic in The Pirates of Penzance, Robert in Le fille du tambour major (Franco American Vocal Academy), and Le Chevalier in Dialogues of the Carmelites to name a few.

 Geddy has established himself in the NYC area performing new operatic works.
 In 2019, Geddy worked with Dell’Arte Opera during their season, which was committed to promoting two brand new operatic works of up-and-coming female composers and librettists.
 The first of which, Geddy covered the lead role of Prince Hjalmar in Princess Maleine, which was written by librettist Bea Goodwin and composed by Whitney George.
 Geddy also played the role of Henry Ward Beecher in the scenes production of Mrs. President composed by Victoria Bond.
 For his role as Henry Ward Beecher, Geddy was touted as "scarily convincing in his role" by VocediMeche.Reviews and "provocative... built to a climax... to create a most thrilling battle of whits and bodies" by Parterre.com.
 Geddy was also slated to perform the role of The Bishop of the Puebla in the new opera Juana for Dell'Arte's 2020 season prior to postponement due to COVID-19.